JesseTimonen/KristalFramework/README.md

 * Operating System: Linux is recommended (although other OS might work).
 * Web Server: Apache or LiteSpeed with .htaccess support is ideal (other servers may vary in compatibility).
-* PHP: Version 7.4 or highly recommended.
+* PHP: Minimum version 7.4 ideally 8.x
 * Composer: Necessary for managing backend dependencies.